Hip Hope Hooray! Men Talkin’ Health

 Yeah, healthcare disparities like lack of access and insurance, historical injustices, and implicit bias are hurting us.... but we also suffer from limited health literacy -- and that's something we can change through conversation...
 Starting now!

-Welcome to the premiere episode of Hip Hope Hooray – Black Men Talking About Health.
+Welcome to the premiere episode of Hip Hope Hooray – Men Talkin’ Health.
 In this genuine and unscripted conversation, we've brought together five Black men to share their journeys, struggles, and triumphs when it comes to their health.

 From personal challenges to navigating the healthcare system, these brothas hold nothing back as they open up about obstacles they’ve faced on their wellness journey.
 It's a straight convo that's as relatable as it is empowering.Tune in for this groundbreaking podcast series and find out about what it really means to prioritize health in the Black community.